willza3/macOS-z97-pcmate/README.md

  <img src="https://ibin.co/4In2flcxe4x8.jpg"/>
 </p>

-⚠️ **This configuration is no longer maintained, but *should* continue to work for the forseeable future.**
+⚠️ **This configuration is no longer maintained as I no longer own the hardware.**

-⚠️ **The included version of Clover will be out of date, make sure to update to the latest version.**
+⚠️ **This configuration may not be compatible with macOS Catalina and above.**

-➡️ **This project has now moved to the [ASUS PRIME Z270-A Motherboard](https://github.com/willza3/primez270a-mojave).**
+⚠️ **The included kexts and Clover bootloader *will* be outdated.
+Make sure to update to the latest available version.**

 ## System Specifications
-Tested with macOS Mojave (10.14.x) but should work just fine with High Sierra (10.13.x)
+Tested with macOS Mojave

 - **Motherboard:** MSI Z97 PC MATE
   * Networking: RealtekRTL8111